 South Beach Foreshore and Playground (Ocean Drive, off South Terrace)

 Parallel to South Beach, this huge, grassed area is a popular spot for families to enjoy a picnic or throw a frisbee.
 There are multiple barbecues, shady spots and gazebos to take shelter in after taking a dip.
 There's a basketball court and a brilliant pirate playground where you can walk the plank and climb the mast.
-Catch the Blue Cat bus to Stop 11 to get there.

 Other notable parks in South Freo include Parmelia Park (Chester Street) and Lillydale Park (Dale Street).